 Winner? iPhone XR – It’s 50% More Powerful Than iPhone 7.

 - iPhone XR – The main camera on the iPhone XR is a single-lens 12MP wide-angle camera.
-It does feature optical image stabilisation and 4K video recording.
+It does feature optical image stabilization and 4K video recording.
 On the front, you have a 7MP camera for selfies and video calling.
 It also supports advanced photo features like portrait photography.

 - iPhone 7 – The main camera on the iPhone 7 is also a single-lens 12MP wide-angle camera.
-It too features optical image stabilisation and 4K video recording.
+It too features optical image stabilization and 4K video recording.
 On the front, you also have the same 7MP camera as the XR.

 Winner?
 Draw – Both phones feature the same front and rear cameras.
 However, the XR does have a few more software features, which you might not use much.

 As for storage, the XS offers three sizes: 64, 256, or 512GB.
 The iPhone 7 only comes in 32 or 128GB.